cognitedata/pygen/README.md

 This is the Cognite GraphQL Python Generator, `pygen`.
 The purpose of this package is to help developers to work with Cognite Data Fusion's (CDF) Data Models (DM) in Python.

-**[DISCLAIMER!]** This project is in a highly experimental state and no guarantees are made for consistency between versions.
+**[DISCLAIMER!]** This project is in a highly experimental state, and no guarantees are made for consistency between versions.
 The project may also become deprecated if the experimentation turns out to be a dead end.